ginnox1/CanalNetworkDocs_online/CanalDrain_Docs/CanalDRAIN Doc drafts.md

-, especially near segments close to the recieving canal.
-Accordingly prev
+Especially near segments close to the recieving canal.
+Accordingly previous